-This is a guest post by Joseph Dante.
+This is an essay by Joseph Dante.

 Sometimes, I find myself browsing book reviews online just to get a taste of what I might be getting into.
 Stumbling upon accidental spoilers is inevitable, but I like being informed if I’m still a bit uncertain.
 Unfortunately, frequently, I also stumble upon a comment that never fails to irritate me: “Sorry, I couldn’t finish this book because I really couldn’t relate to the character at all.”